Office of the Superintendent of Financial Institutions

 This is equal to column 06 from the corresponding pages of the prior UCLR Analysis Exhibit.
-Where there are changes in the actuarial lines of business or the reinsurance/retrocession arrangements, the Appointed Actuary must allocate total undiscounted unpaid claims and adjustment expenses from the prior AAR to the current actuarial line of business, based on the current reinsurance/retrocession arrangements, using a reasonable approximation.
+Where there are changes in the actuarial lines of business or the reinsurance/retrocession arrangements, the Appointed Actuary must allocate total estimate of present value of future cash flows from the prior AAR to the current actuarial line of business, based on the current reinsurance/retrocession arrangements, using a reasonable approximation.

 This is equal to column 19 from the corresponding pages of the prior UCLR Analysis Exhibit.
 When the actuarial lines of business or definition of claim count have changed from the prior AAR, the AA must allocate reported claim counts to date from the prior AAR to the current actuarial line of business and definition of claim count using a reasonable approximation.
 If it is difficult to obtain claim count information (e.g. reinsurers, assumed business, etc.), this column should be left blank (i.e. not zero) and the Appointed Actuary should provide a rationale in the AAR.

-Discounted unpaid ULAE, including provisions for adverse deviation (PfAD), are entered in line 13 in the "Total" exhibit but excluded entirely from the other exhibits.
+Discounted unpaid ULAE, including risk adjustment if applicable, are entered in line 13 in the “Total” exhibit but excluded entirely from the other exhibits.

-The discounted unpaid claims for all other provisions (e.g. non-material lines of business, non-automobile industry pools and inter-company reinsurance) are entered in line 15 (Other Provisions) of the "Total" exhibit.
+The fulfilment cash flows for all other provisions (e.g. non-material lines of business, non-automobile industry pools, inter-company reinsurance and directly attributable expenses that are not included in ALAE and ULAE) are entered in line 15 (Other Provisions) of the “Total” exhibit.

 Normally, the UCLR Analysis Exhibit will be completed on an accident year basis (year in which the claim was incurred).